ten-protocol/sample-applications/number-guessing-game/README.md

 ![Start Hardhat](./readme-images/hardhat-start.png)

-6. Set up Metamask with the Hardhat network on `http://127.0.0.1:8545/` which chainId 1337.
+6. Set up Metamask with the Hardhat network on `http://127.0.0.1:8545/` with chain ID 1337.

 ![Metamask network](./readme-images/metamask-network-0.png)

-7. Import the accounts into Metamask using the private keys.
+7. Import the accounts into Metamask using the private keys from the [network config](./config/networks.json).

 ![Metamask import](./readme-images/metamask-import.png)